Inviting team members

 Click Send invite to submit the dialog.
 The new invite appears in the Pending Invitations list with the recipient's email, the inviting admin, the role badge, and an Expires date.

 ADO Pilot has three organization roles.
-The descriptions below match what the Role permissions card on the Team settings page shows in the dashboard.
+The Role permissions card on the Team settings page in the dashboard shows each role's description.

 How long invites last

 Pending invites expire 14 days after they are sent.
-After that, the invite is removed from Cosmos via native TTL and the link in the invite email no longer works.
+After that, the invite expires automatically and the invite link no longer works.
 Send a fresh invite if the recipient missed the window.

 Duplicates and conflicts